Valorant Aim: The Bayesian Way

-• In the Range, 30 bots were configured.
-They were static and had armor on (150 HP).
-The difficulty set was medium.
+• 30 bots were configured in the Range.
+They were static, had armor (150 HP), and the difficulty was set to medium.

-• The shots were fired at two different distances labeled as "close" and "long".
-Three different weapons were used: Sheriff, Phantom and Vandal.
+• Shots were fired at two distances: close and long.
+Three weapons were used: Sheriff, Phantom, and Vandal.

 Methodology